Majklzbastlirny/Ethernet_Tester_Pi-Pico/README.md

 # Ethernet_Tester_Pi-Pico
 Ethernet tester with raspberry pi pico.

 IMPORTANT UPDATE!!
 DUE TO PURE LAZINESS OF MY COLLEAGUE THERE WILL BE 2 VERSIONS.
 I now have to work on digital version, so the analog one will be less updated.
 HATE HIM.
 YOU know who you are.
-Lazy bastart.
+Lazy bastard.

 Code is INCREDIBLY inefficient, because I'm python beginner.